igrek51/android-songbook/docs/description-en.md

 Songs lyrics viewer with guitar chords toolkit

-Guitar Songbook is a songs lyrics viewer with guitar chords toolkit.
+Songbook is a songs lyrics viewer with guitar chords toolkit.

 Main features:
 - Songs lyrics viewer with highlighted chords